petrnymsa/jdog/README.rst

 .. start-inclusion-marker-do-not-remove

-- JDOG is Python library which helps generate sample data for your projects.
+- JDOG is a Python library which helps generate a sample data for your projects.
-- JDOG can be run also as CLI tool.
+- JDOG can also be run as CLI tool.
-- For generating sample data, the data scheme is provided
+- For generating a sample data, the data scheme is provided.
-- The scheme is in JSON format

 Scheme
 ======

-- Scheme is provided in JSON format with special placeholders.
+- The *scheme* is provided in JSON format with special placeholders.
-- In the output placeholders are replaced with some generated data.
+- In the output, the placeholders are replaced with some generated data.

 Any valid JSON is **valid** scheme.

 How to use it?
 ==============
-Prepare scheme
+Prepare a scheme

 .. code-block::